 We were able to go from 16 per cent to 70 per cent with just 30 minutes at the plug.
 The remaining 30 per cent does take longer, but fast charging certainly gets the phone up and running quickly.

 Given that the iPhone 8 Plus has a very good all-day battery life anyway, this pretty much negates the need to charge overnight day in, day out.
-We've experienced no issues with the battery life, apart from the new Portrait Lighting mode in the camera eating at battery more than we would like - but it's not enough to be a concern.
+We've experienced no issues with the battery life.
+In fact, the 8 Plus has reliably continued the tradition of great battery life from Apple's "Plus" models.
+With light to moderate use you easily get halfway into a second day before needing to recharge.
+Heavy users can comfortably get through a work day.

 - Dual 12-megapixel wide-angle and telephoto lenses